100devs/todo-list-express/README.md

 ## Description
 A full stack web application that posts & stores to-do tasks.
 You may mark a task as completed, delete a task entirely, or mark completed tasks as uncomplete.

-The project is deployed here: https://protected-beyond-02026.herokuapp.com/
+The (UPDATED) project is deployed here: https://salty-castle-61426.herokuapp.com/

 ## Demo
 ![demo](todolistdemo.gif)